 Drawing analogies from a book-Clean Disruption of Energy and Transportation by Tony Seba-he is reading, Thakkar said, "Some people who recognise that legacy business are not doing well and are in a decline phase they are getting resources, skill sets in the newer areas; those people will be able to make the transition."

-When asked about the exposure to foreign companies in Parag Parikh Long Term Value Fund-the fund house's only scheme-Thakkar said, investing a portion of the portfolio abroad gives additional opportunities and reduces country-specific risk and volatility.
+When asked about the exposure to foreign companies in Parag Parikh Long Term Equity Fund-the fund house's only scheme-Thakkar said, investing a portion of the portfolio abroad gives additional opportunities and reduces country-specific risk and volatility.

 On risk of adverse foreign exchange movements impacting the portfolio value, Thakkar explained: "About 90% of exposure is hedged using currency futures.
 Whether rupee appreciates or depreciates it does not flow to the NAV (net asset value) to the extent of 90%."